stzaz/language-learning-app/README.md

 - **AI Language Tutor:** Click any word for an AI-powered explanation, including its definition, part of speech, translation, and contextual insight.
 - **On-Demand Translations:** Reveal a high-quality translation on a per-paragraph basis, encouraging immersion over reliance.
 - **Smart Vocabulary Collection:** Save new words and their rich AI explanations to a personal list for later review and practice.
+- **Personalized Stats Dashboard:** Track your progress with live statistics on your reading streak, total words learned, and time spent reading.
-- **Adaptive Content Library:** Access a growing library of public domain classics, folk tales, and poetry, with content curated for progressive difficulty from A1 to C2 levels.
+- **Adaptive Content Library:** Access a growing library of public domain classics, folk tales, and poetry, with content curated for progressive difficulty.

 ---